RWLinno/STUM/README.md

+# Cross Spatial and Time: A Spatio-Temporal Unitized Model for Traffic Flow Forecasting
-This is the official repo for the paper 'Cross Spatial and Time: A Spatio-Temporal Unitized Model for Traffic Flow Forecasting'
+This is the official repo for the paper ['Cross Spatial and Time: A Spatio-Temporal Unitized Model for Traffic Flow Forecasting'](https://arxiv.org/abs/2411.09251)

 The latest source code will be released when the paper is accepted.